GDP stands for Gross Domestic Product.

 Why is GDP important?

-GDP is an important measurement of a country’s economic growth, health, and size, and influence the direction of the financial markets.
+GDP is an important measurement of a country’s economic growth, health, and size, and influences the direction of the financial markets.

 The pace at which our economy is growing affects business conditions and investment decisions, as well as whether workers can find jobs.